pherde/pherde-blog/content/about.md

 When I'm not working, you can usually find me tinkering with old video games or programming some stuffs for the Sega Genesis/Mega Drive.
 I'm a big fan of retro gaming and love exploring the history of video game development.

 Overall, I'm a dedicated professional with a strong interest in technology and a passion for learning (Well... another of my passions is literature, especially Brazilian).
 I believe that the present and the future of computing is in open-source software, I already contribute to some free software projects like freebsd and qemu, and I'm excited to be a part of this growing movement.

+If you want to talk to me, send me an email: phervalle[at]proton.me